 The rand experienced some volatility ahead of the ballot, driven as much by global events — notably worry over trade tensions between the United States and China — as any jitters about the election, noted Azar Jammine, chief economist at Econometrix.

 While investors will be closely watching the share of the vote taken by the ANC, the growth of the Economic Freedom Fighters will be as closely watched, said Jammine.
+A marked increase for the Red Berets would not be welcomed as it may force the ANC towards greater populism, he said.

 “Irrespective of the results, the real proof of the pudding will be what Ramaphosa does after the election,” Jammine said.